"My dish of well seasoned food knowledge, tips & videos with a side of humor

 Home Roasted Chickens, Best Practices for Best Outcomes

-Of all my favorite winter comfort foods I can honestly say that my favorite is a simply roasted chicken.
+Of all my favorite comfort foods I can honestly say that my favorite is a simply roasted chicken.

 I say “simple,” but even simple has a “catch”.
 For example, it’s a simple decision to decide between going left or right.
 On the surface, it seems like a 50/50 proposition, but in reality, each choice has its own outcome.